b0rrajo/PayCraft-Systems/README.md

 Curseforge/Modrinth pages **comming soon**

 > [!WARNING]
 > Public file is not ready yet.
-This is a **PROTOTYPE** of the final version, if you compile there, please be careful.
+This is a **PROTOTYPE** of the finals version.
+> Please be careful if you compile there,
 >
 > For this mod you will need [forje 1.20.1 (47.2.0)](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.20.1.html)